 Figure S3.
 Dynamics of evenness (A), number of observed ASVs (B), and cellulose-group microbiota composition (C) following dietary fiber intervention.
 The height of lines (panels A, B) or stacked bands (panel C) represent mean values across mice within the same vendor and shading areas (panels A, B) represent standard error of the mean.
 In panel C, taxonomic labels w/ “Un.” group bacteria that are unclassified or uncultured at lower taxonomic ranks.

 Stabilization of gut microbiota composition under sustained stimulation.
 In addition to biphasic responses, we also found strong tendency of gut microbiota composition to stabilize under sustained stimulation of inulin (Fig. 2E) and, to lesser degree, resistant starch (Fig. S4A).
 Regardless of the baseline microbiota, the steady-state compositions are distinct from their baselines for both fibers and thus represent new equilibria sustained by dietary fiber intake.
 Specifically, the gut microbiota in Guangdong mice was highly resilient to inulin intervention and almost returned to its baseline composition at day 31.
-In addition, inulin, as well as resistant starch and even cellulose, reduced baseline microbiota differences by ~35% at day 31 (Fig. S4B), suggesting that long-term dietary fiber intervention promotes adaptative convergence of baseline microbiota towards similar composition.
+In addition, inulin, as well as resistant starch and even cellulose, reduced baseline microbiota differences by ~35% at day 31 (Fig. S4B), suggesting that long-term dietary fiber intervention promotes adaptative convergence of baseline microbiota towards similar composition between different vendors.
 The adaptation is also evident in the dynamics of the dominant bacterial taxa.
-For example, the relative abundance of unclassified Muribaculaceae in Shanghai mice was initially much lower at day 0 but finally reached similar levels as in the mice from the other three vendors at day 31.
+For example, the relative abundance of unclassified Muribaculaceae in Shanghai mice was initially much lower at day 0 but finally reached similar levels as in the mice from the other three vendors at day 31 (Fig. 2C).

 To quantify the rate of stabilization, we fit a harmonic oscillator model (Eq.
 1-2) from physics to time series of biodiversity and calculated damping ratio—a dimensionless measure of whether and how dynamical systems approach new steady states upon perturbations—from the best-fit parameters (see Methods, Table S1).
-The model fits the data reasonably well with mean R2 of 73% and 61% for inulin and resistant starch respectively.
+The model fits the data reasonably well with mean R2 of 73% and 61% for inulin and resistant starch respectively (Table S1).
 The damping ratios are all equal or greater than 1, meaning that their responses were critically or overdamped and no oscillations were involved in the adaptive responses.
 The oscillation-free property is critical for ecosystems to maintain dynamic stability and integrity during adaptation.
 Although the damping ratio varies among individual mice and treatment, the dynamical responses of 42% of our mice were critical damping which leads to the fastest non-oscillatory convergence towards stationary equilibria.
-Interestingly, the critical damping behavior was also found in human gut microbiome recovery after transient antibiotic exposure.
+Interestingly, the critical damping behavior was also found in human gut microbiome recovery after transient antibiotic exposure [27].